jdlabelle/nvim_plugin_test/README.md

 Can execute code in other language blocks when you have them in a slide

-You may need to configure this with `opt.executors`.
+You may need to configure this with `opts.executors`.
 Currently Python and Javascript included by default.

 ```python